TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_deb.md

 For standalone production and test servers , we recommends using local filesystem.
 If you think about building a cluster with TheHive, use Hadoop filesystem.

+If you think about building a cluster with TheHive, you have several possible solutions.

 ### Option 1: Local filesystem

 **Note**: This option is perfect if you **do not** intend to build a cluster for your instance of TheHive 4.